dell/csi-powermax/test/helm/README.md

 # Helm tests
-This folder contains helm charts and shell scripts which can be used to test various features of the CSI PowerMax driver.
+This folder contains Helm charts and shell scripts which can be used to test various features of the CSI PowerMax driver.

 The Helm charts typically deploy a StatefulSet with a number of PVCs created using the provided storage class names.
 For e.g. - the test `2vols` will deploy a StatefulSet which runs a single CentOS container and uses `2` PVCs.